-Famous postcard of the 1912 Champion Red Sox, issued by the Phoo Art Shop of Swampscott, Mass.
-The last names of the players are superimposed on the photo.
+Famous card of the 1912 Champion Red Sox, issued by the Photo Art Shop of Swampscott, Mass.
 Present are Tris Speaker, Joe Wood, Duffy Lewis, Harry Hooper and the rest of the team.

 This Real Photo postcard features three players at Pittsburgh Pirates Spring Training, c.
 1913.
 Babe Adams is at center and the image also is said to include Marty O'Toole and an unidentified third player.

-Extremely rare Japanese PC of John McGraw, issued for the 1913 -14 world tour, which spanned the globe, bringing baseball to international markets.
+Extremely rare Japanese PC of John McGraw, issued for the 1913 -14 world tour.
 The Giants played the White Sox (along with several plauyers from other teams), visiting London, Cairo, Rome, Paris and Japan, among others.

 Uncataloged sepia postcard of the 1914 Miracle Braves who shocked the baseball world by beating the mighty Philadelphia Athletics in a four-game World Series sweep.